alborworld/homelab/README.md

 # AlborWorld's Homelab

-A modular, GitOps-driven homelab infrastructure spanning multiple devices, designed for automation and maintainability.
+A modular, GitOps-driven homelab infrastructure designed to provide security, privacy, and data ownership while automating and maintaining services across multiple devices.

 > ⚠️ **Work in Progress**: This repository is under active development.
 Expect changes and improvements over time.